ECMWFCode4Earth/DAAQS/README.md

     - set the `openaq_folder` path
     A typical openaq_folder will contain files like "2019-01-01/1514765764.ndjson.gz"
 - It is a good practice to create a plots folder in the main repository and save the plots there. plots is already added in gitignore.
+- Run the script run.py to test.
+It took 1200 seconds on our machine.